 Elevation: 7,122 ft

 To reach the trailhead from Bonners Ferry, drive east to the Kootenai National Wildlife Refuge.
-From this point, take then the Westside Road 1.3 miles to Myrtle Creek Road FS-633 and continue for 10.0 miles.
-Turn right on FS-2406.
+From this point, take the Westside Road 1.3 miles to Myrtle Creek Road/FSR-633 and continue for 10.0 miles.
+Turn right onto FSR-2406.
 It is 3.0 miles to the trailhead.
 A 4WD is required.
-Follow the trail for 3.0 miles and just before the summit you will find a side trail that leads the last few feet to the summit.
+Follow the trail for 3.0 miles and, just before the summit, you will find a side trail that leads the last few feet to the summit.
 The trail continues on past the peak to Myrtle Peak.
 The summit offers great views and, perhaps, the best view of Lions Head.
 Click here for a nice write up for this peak.